-Body Paragraph Quality Checklist

-- □ Are there topic sentences for each paragraph with a clear controlling idea? - □ Are there examples, explanations, facts, or other evidence from reliable sources using paraphrase, summary, and/or quotations? - □ Is hedging language used properly for all claims? - □ Is all of the evidence clearly introduced and explained? - □ Are there correct in-text citations for all sourced information? - □ Are there transitional words/phrases to connect points within paragraphs, and to connect one paragraph to another?
+Во Body Paragraph Quality Checklist Are there topic sentences for each paragraph with a clear controlling idea?
+Are there examples, explanations, facts, or other evidence from reliable sources using paraphrase, summary, and/or quotations?
+Is hedging language used properly for all claims?
+Is all of the evidence clearly introduced and explained?
+Are there correct in-text citations for all sourced information?
+Are there transitional words/phrases to connect points within paragraphs?